DataFire/Integrations/integrations/generated/slack/README.md

 * input `object`
   * client_secret `string`: Issued when you created your application.
   * code `string`: The `code` param returned via the OAuth callback.
+  * single_channel `boolean`: Request the user to add your app only to a single channel.
   * client_id `string`: Issued when you created your application.
   * redirect_uri `string`: This must match the originally submitted URI (if one was sent).